RichardCubed/flutter_template_bloc/README.md

 # flutter-template-bloc

-A (fairly) simple Flutter template that implements the BLOC pattern, Google's recommended approach to state  management in Flutter apps.
-For a little extra sauce the BLOC class uses RxDart streams to pass data to the UI widgets.
+A (fairly) simple Flutter template that implements the BLoC pattern, Google's recommended approach to state  management in Flutter apps.
+For a little extra sauce the BLoC class uses RxDart streams to pass data to the UI widgets.

 I've been building and testing this on iOS but the Android project should run without issues.